Sudarshan2133/my-chatbot/README.md

 🎉 You're All Set!

 Your chatbot is now ready to use.
 Start typing and enjoy interacting with your AI assistant.

+"The Corpus.txt file contains Pre-added Responses and it won't Overlapp with the OpenRouter Models"

+⚠️ Important Notice About OpenRouter Billing

+OpenRouter is not fully free by default.
+You must manually select and use free-tier models (such as deepseek/deepseek-chat) to avoid charges.
+If you run your chatbot with a paid model, OpenRouter will charge your account, even if it happens by mistake.

+Before running the project, always double-check that the MODEL value in your config.py is set to a free model.